 What are Poblano Chile Peppers?

-- Poblano peppers are not very hot peppers.
+- What do they taste like?
+Poblano peppers are not very hot peppers.
 They generally range from mild to medium and have a lovely subtle smoky flavor.

 - Poblano peppers got their name because they originated in the state of Puebla in central Mexico.

 - They have thick, dark-green skin and a wide base which tapers to a point.

 - In their dried form, poblanos are called ancho chile peppers.